Application Deadline: October 29, 2025

 Do I have to attend all sessions to remain in the program, and what is the commitment level?

-Attendance is mandatory throughout the 16-week program; however, students are allowed three (3) absences.
+Attendance is mandatory throughout the 18-week program; however, students are allowed three (3) absences.
 There are no make-up sessions for missed classes, and sessions are not recorded.
 If you have vacations or other planned time off during the academy that will significantly interfere with your participation, you are encouraged to apply to a future academy that will not have conflicting dates.

 In addition, before applying, it is strongly recommended that interested candidates have a frank conversation with their immediate supervisor/manager about the commitment level associated with this academy and the probability that their workload will need to be redistributed if accepted.
-Due to the combination of courses, the Walk/Zoom Like a Leader experience, CIO Academy, and the Class Exercise component, students should expect to spend a significant amount of time outside of class working on related assignments or tasks either independently or with assigned teammates.
+Due to the combination of courses, the Walk Like a Leader experience, CIO Academy, and the Class Exercise component, students should expect to spend a significant amount of time outside of class working on related assignments or tasks either independently or with assigned teammates.

 If I drop out of the academy after it starts or if I am withdrawn due to excessive absences, will my department receive a refund?